-On average Australians throw away around 21 million tonnes of waste per year.
+On average, Australians dispose of more than 60 million tonnes of waste per year.
+This amounts to more than 2 tonnes of waste for each one of us per year.
 This includes waste from our kitchens, bathrooms, laundries and our gardens.
 Although we've made great improvements in our waste disposal habits over recent years, there are still lots of ways we can do more.

 Some Useful household tips to reduce and reuse waste:

 - Avoid single use plastic bags, bottles, straws - consider the reusable options instead

 - Don't forget your reusable bags and containers when visiting the shops